 The most common types of dumplings that I’ve seen have been steamed or fried but baking, simmering, and boiling are also options.
 You can find a recipe for dumplings here.

-Pemmican is an old Native American method of preserving meat and/or fish without refrigeration for an extended time period.
-It’s made from dried meat, rendered fat (tallow), and dried berries.
+Pemmican is a Native American preservation method of meat and/or fish for an extended time period made from meat, rendered fat, and dried berries.

 The berries are optional but they add a bit of flavor to your pemmican.
 If you want to try making pemmican, you can find a recipe here.